Media Loan Policies and Procedures

 Using Equipment for Incompletes

 Any student with an official incomplete may submit a request to Media Loan.
 The request should be signed by the faculty and verified by the Registration and Records office.
 A deposit is required.
-Once approved, the student will have access to Media Loan equipment for the next 30 calendar days.
-After returning the equipment, Media Loan will request a refund of the deposit.
+Once approved, the student can request access to Media Loan equipment up to 30 calendar days, or dependent on faculty approval.
+After returning the equipment, Media Loan will request a refund of the deposit, minus late fines or damage fees when applicable.
 Refunds are paid within four weeks.

 Penalties for Late Return of Equipment